DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/users.rst

 **3. Corresponds to Contact**

-Ignore the ``Corresponds to Contact``unless the user you are adding corresponds to a pre-existing contact record.
+Ignore the ``Corresponds to Contact`` unless the user you are adding corresponds to a pre-existing contact record.

 For example, if you follow-up with a seeker online, the system (e.g. Facebook plugin) will have made them a contact record in Disciple.Tools.
 Only the Admin and Dispatcher roles can see his record as well as the Multiplier assigned to him.
 Later, you want to train him in how to use Disciple.Tools so he can take new media contacts himself.
 The DT admin (not the Multiplier) would invite him as a user but attach this user to his already exisiting contact record.
 Only the DT admin would see this connection.

 If you want to do this, see the section "Inviting a user from a Contact Record" below.

 **4. Click `Add Existing User` button**

-To succesfully add the exisiting user, click the 'Add Existing User' red button.
+To succesfully add the exisiting user, click the ``Add Existing User`` red button.

 The user will then receive an activation email with a link.
 After the user clicks this link, they will be added to the Disciple.Tools site.
 The user will login to all sites within the multisite network using the same username/email and password.

+Here is what adding an existing user looks like:

 |existinguser|